grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 # VCP 1.x Configuration and Deployment Guide for Openstack Newton (RHOSP 10) on RHEL 7.7
 - RHEL 7.7 is required to match VCP environment
-- This deployment is meant for SR-IOV only on the Intel x520 NIC
+- This deployment is built using the Intel x520 NIC for the tenant networks
-- This guide builds everything using the admin tenant
+- This guide builds everything using the admin user in the demo tenant
 - This deployment consists of one controller node and two compute nodes all of which are  Dell PowerEdge R640 servers
--  This procedure is performed as the root user.
+-  All host/server configuration is performed as the root user.
 -  This procedure will show you how to enable SRIOV and CPU Pinning with NUMA node Affinity

+### Credentials
+- The server credentials are root/HereWeGoAgain
+- The admin user credentials for Openstack are admin/default
+- The admin token for Openstack can be found in /root
 <br/>

 ## Enable SR-IOV in the BIOS on the PowerEdge R640 using iDRAC (Compute Nodes Only)